How Many People Age 65+ Fall Each Year?

 The good news is that many falls can be prevented.
 Falls are not an inevitable part of aging.
 But it would be wise to understand why seniors fall and take actions to protect the older adults they care about.
 First, understand that physical changes associated with aging can contribute to increased fall risk, including arthritis, irregular heartbeat, reduced visual abilities, slower reflexes, urinary and bladder dysfunction, and weaker muscle strength and tone.
 Diuretics and muscle relaxants may also increase your risk of falling.

-Older adults who take medications (or combinations of medicines) can have side effects such as dizziness or drowsiness.
+Older adults who take medications (or combinations of medicines) may experience side effects such as dizziness or drowsiness.
 This can make falling more likely.
 Have your doctor or pharmacist review all medications to help reduce the chance of risky side effects and drug interactions.
 (You should not discontinue these medications without a doctor’s supervision.)
-Also, seniors who have Alzheimer’s disease or a related illness may face a greater risk of falling—as well as realize more severe complications from tumbles—largely due to altered mobility (i.e., balance, coordination) and cognition (i.e, judgment, spatial perception).
+Also, seniors who have Alzheimer’s disease or a related illness may face a greater risk of falling—as well as realize more severe complications from injuries which result from tumbles—largely due to altered mobility (i.e., balance, coordination) and cognition (i.e, judgment, spatial perception).
 But there are some simple strategies you can employ to help reduce the risk of a fall.

 One key to reducing the risk of serious falls is exercise.
 “Several studies show that exercise and activity, specifically those that help in strengthening, flexibility, and balance, can make a significant difference in minimizing one’s chance of falling,” says Jennie Chin Hansen, president of AARP, which has made fall prevention a priority in its efforts to promote healthy behaviors.
 Perhaps the best exercise for many seniors who can’t run marathons or lift weights is Tai chi.
 Tai chi helps improve balance because it targets all the physical components needed to stay upright—leg strength, flexibility, range of motion, and reflexes—all of which tend to decline with age.